Wuralee/alx-low_level_programming/0x00-hello_world/README.md

-compile a C file but do not link
+generate the assembly code of a C file